 Midwest Fertilizer Company announced yesterday that it had awarded the EPC contract for its world-scale nitrogen fertilizer complex to ThyssenKrupp.

 This is the first real progress for the project in over a year: in Spring 2015, the previous EPC contract negotiations with Tecnimont collapsed.
 In the meantime, Midwest's sponsor, Fatima Fertilizer Company, has been busy wrangling regulatory issues with its equity raise in Pakistan, the $1.259 billion bond has been retired and reauthorized maybe a half dozen times, and the air permit has been extended until June 2017.

 Awaiting financial close, before project is confirmed and construction can begin; no date yet for groundbreaking.
 In August 2017, Cronus announced a new EPC partner, a reduced cost for smaller capacity, and a more realistic schedule.
 The project has been repeatedly postponed over the last few years.

 SUMMARY STATUS: Planning phase

-Major setbacks in 2016, when the EPC contract was awarded but then fell apart following a corruption scandal and a failure to secure equity financing.
-Major setbacks in 2017, related to debt financing.
-Air permits were extended in 2017.
-Further progress now depends on winning an argument with the IRS.
+Major setbacks in 2016, when the EPC contract was awarded and then fell apart following a corruption scandal and a failure to secure equity financing.
+Major setbacks predicted in 2017 and confirmed in 2018, related to debt financing.
+Air permits were extended in 2017 but any progress now depends on winning a legal argument with the IRS.